sancsoft/help.beegit.com/billing/_posts/2014-11-01-billing-cycle.md

 ---

 ## How does the billing cycle work?
 Beegit charges valid credit cards on a monthly billing cycle.
-Once per month project owners will be charged $10 for their account and $10 each for their collaborators holding the user role of admin or editor.
+Once per month, project owners will be charged $10 for their account and $10 each for their collaborators holding the user role of admin or editor.

-Users added during a billing cycle are pro-rated.
-Existing collaborators will be pro-rated from the day they are given the user role of admin or editor.
-New collaborators you invite to Beegit will be billed from the day they activate their account.
+Users added during a billing cycle are prorated.
+Existing collaborators will be prorated from the day they are given the user role of admin or editor.
+You will be billed for new collaborators you invite to Beegit from the day they activate their account.